 or M V = -m v

-Above equation gives the velocity V of the gun, negative sign indicates that velocity of the gun is opposite to the velocity of the bullet. i .e the gun recoils.
-Since mass of the gun is much larger than the bullet, therefore, the recoil is much smaller then the velocity of the bullet.
+Above equation gives the velocity V of the gun, the negative sign indicates that the velocity of the gun is opposite to the velocity of the bullet. i .e the gun recoils.
+Since the mass of the gun is much larger than the bullet, therefore, the recoil is much smaller than the velocity of the bullet.

-A bullet of mass 20 g is fired from a gun with a muzzle velocity 100 ms-1.
+A bullet of mass 20 g is fired from a gun with a muzzle velocity of 100 ms-1.
 The mass of the gun is 5 kg.
-Then then the recoil of the gun will be – 0.4 ms-1.
+Then the recoil of the gun will be – 0.4 ms-1.
 The negative sign indicates that the gun recoils i.e moves in the backward direction opposite to the motion of the bullet with a velocity of 4 ms-1.

 Rockets and jet engines also work on the same principle.
 In these machines, hot gases produced by burning of fuel rush out with large momentum.
-The machines gain an equal and opposite momentum.
+The machines gain equal and opposite momentum.
 This enables them to move with very high velocities.

-Conservation of linear momentum:
+Conservation of linear momentum

 “When the net external force acting on a system is zero, the total vector momentum of the system remains constant.”

 Suppose that the sum of the external forces acting on a system is zero.
 Then:

 This simple but quite general result is called the law of conservation of linear momentum.
 Like the law of conservation of energy, the law of conservation of linear momentum applies to a wide range of physical situations and has no known exceptions.

 Conservation laws (such as those of energy and linear momentum), are of theoretical and practical importance in physics because they are simple and universal.
-The laws of conservation of energy and of linear momentum,frr example go beyond the limitations of classical mechanics and remain valid in both the relativistic and quantum realms.
+The laws of conservation of energy and of linear momentum, for example, go beyond the limitations of classical mechanics and remain valid in both the relativistic and quantum realms.

 Conservation laws all have the following form.
 While the system is changing their is one aspect of the system that remains unchanged.
-Different observers, each in a different reference frame, would all agree,if they watched the same changing system, that the conservation laws applied to the system.
-For the conservation of linear momentum, for example, observers in different inertial reference frames would assign different values of P to the linear momentum of the system, but each would agree (assuming ∑ Fext=0) that the value of P remained unchanged as the particle that make up the system move about.
-The force F is an invariant with respect to Galilean transformations (all inertial observers agree on its measurements).
+Different observers, each in a different reference frame, would all agree if they watched the same changing system, that the conservation laws applied to the system.
+For the conservation of linear momentum, for example, observers in different inertial reference frames would assign different values of P to the linear momentum of the system, but each would agree (assuming ∑ Fext=0) that the value of P remained unchanged as the particle that makes up the system move about.
+The force F is invariant with respect to Galilean transformations (all inertial observers agree on its measurements).
 If ∑ Fext=0 in any inertial frame, then all inertial observers will also find ∑ Fext=0 and will conclude that momentum is conserved.

 The total momentum of a system can be changed only by external forces acting on the system.
 The internal forces, being equal and opposite, produce equal and opposite changes in momentum, which cancel each other.
 For a system of particles on which no net external force acts:

 P1 +P2 +P3+……..+Pn=a constant …..(2)

-The momenta of the individual particles may change, but their sum remains constant if their is no external force.
+The momenta of the individual particles may change, but their sum remains constant if there is no external force.
 Momentum is a vector quantity.
-Equation 2 is therefore equivalent to three scalars equations, one for each coordinate direction.
+Equation 2 is, therefore, equivalent to three scalars equations, one for each coordinate direction.
 Hence the conservation of linear momentum supplies us with three conditions on the motion of a system to which it applies.
-The conservation of energy, on the other hand supplies us with only one condition on the motion of a system to which it applies, because energy is a scalar.
+The conservation of energy, on the other hand, supplies us with only one condition on the motion of a system to which it applies, because energy is a scalar.

-If ous system of particles consists of only a single particle, then equation( 2 ) reduces to a statement that when no net force acts on it the momentum of the particle is an constant, which (for a single particle) is equivalent to stating that its velocity is constant.
-This is simply a restatement of newton’s first law.
+If our system of particles consists of only a single particle, then equation( 2 ) reduces to a statement that when no net force acts on it the momentum of the particle is a constant, which (for a single particle) is equivalent to stating that its velocity is constant.
+This is simply a restatement of Newton’s first law.